AmmarCode/BastketballTeamStatsTool/README.md

      * Each team will have the same number of total players.
      * Each team will have the same number of experienced and inexperienced players.

-5. Creat a menu function for options selection.
+5. Create a menu function for options selection.
    Main Menu:
      * Display Team Stats.
      * Quit.